mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 (SubClazz)new Clazz(); // Error
 ~~~

-Casting can occur implictly during assignment:
+Conversion can occur implictly during assignment:

 ~~~ java
 Clazz instance = new SubClazz();
 ~~~

-Casting can also occur implicitly when returning from a method or when passing arguments.
+Conversion can also occur implicitly when returning from a method or when passing arguments.

 ~~~ java
 public Clazz makeClazz() {